ssahussai/War-the-card-game/README.md

 * JavaScript

 ## Next Steps...
-This game can be enhanced by making it a 3 player games.
+This game can be enhanced by making it a 3 players game.

 <!-- A README.md file with these sections: